ytakano/ytakanospapers/pst_2014/README.md

                    Takeshi Takahashi and
                    Ruo Ando and
                    Tomoya Inoue},
-      title     = {MindYourPrivacy: Design and implementation of a visualization system for third-party Web tracking},
+      title     = "{MindYourPrivacy: Design and implementation of a visualization system for third-party Web tracking}",
       booktitle = {2014 Twelfth Annual International Conference on Privacy, Security and Trust, Toronto, ON, Canada, July 23-24, 2014}, pages     = {48--56},